-ENRICO CARDINAL CAETANI (1550-1599), of a distinguished Roman family, was born on August 6, 1550, nephew of Cardinal Niccolò Caetani.
+ENRICO CARDINAL CAETANI (1550-1599), of a distinguished Roman family, son of Don Bonifacio, fourth Duke of Sermoneta and Caterina Pio di Savoia, was born on August 6, 1550, nephew of Cardinal Niccolò Caetani.
 He obtained a doctorate in canon and civil law from the University of Perugia.
 He was Patriarch of Alexandria (1585), and had served as Legate in Bologna (1585-87), and Nuncio to France and to Poland.
-He was created Cardinal by Sixtus V on December 18, 1585, and was sent to France as Legatus a latere (1589-1590) to deal with the crisis over the struggle for the French throne Henri (IV) de Bourbon had been excommunicated in 1585 (and again in 1591).
-Despite instructions from the Pope to maintain a balance among the competing interests, which included Philip II of Spain (who was proposing his son as a candidate), Caetani joined the Duc de Mayenne and the Holy League in proclaiming the Cardinal de Lorraine as King Charles X. Unfortunately, the Duc was defeated at the Battle of Ivry, and the Cardinal died shortly thereafter (1589).
-With Henri de Bourbon besieging Paris, Caetani was recalled to Rome, his mission a failure.
-Nonetheless, he was again sent as Legatus a latere in 1589, and was still in France when Pope Sixtus died.
-He missed the conclave of 1590.
+He was created Cardinal by Sixtus V on December 18, 1585, and was sent to France as Legatus a latere (1589 and again in 1590) to deal with the crisis over the struggle for the French throne Henri (IV) de Bourbon had been excommunicated in 1585 (and again in 1591).
+Despite instructions from the Pope to maintain a balance among the competing interests, which included Philip II of Spain (who was proposing his son as a candidate), Caetani joined the Duc de Mayenne and the Holy League in proclaiming the Cardinal de Lorraine as King Charles X. Unfortunately, the Duc was defeated at the Battle of Ivry, and the Cardinal died in prison shortly thereafter (1589).
+With Henri de Bourbon besieging Paris, Caetani returned to Rome, his mission a failure.
+He fled Paris at the end of September, but missed the first conclave of 1590.
+He was present at the Second Conclave, October 8–December 5, 1590.

 The Governor of the conclaves was Msgr.Alfonso Visconti.
 The nephew of Cardinal Antonio Maria Sauli, he was born in 1552 in Milan.
 He took degrees in Civil and Canon Law at Pavia.
 In Rome he became an Oratorian, but left to pursue a career in ecclesiastical government.
 He was Nuncio to Austria from 1589 to 1591.
 He was governor of Borgo and of the two conclaves of 1591 and 1592.
 He became Bishop of Cervia in 1591, was Nuncio to Hungary (1595-1598), and was sent on missions to Poland and Naples.
 He was made a cardinal priest on March 3, 1599 (S. Giovanni a Porta Latina).
 In 1601 he became Archbishop of Spoleto.
 He died in 1608.

 Pope Gregory XIV (Sfondrati) died in the night between October 15 and 16, 1591.
 His life had been despaired of three times before (and he had received Extreme Unction four times).
+He suffered from kidney stones; a large one was found in his urinary track during the opening of the body for enbalming [Spondanus, Continuatio Caes.
+Baronii Annalium III (Paris 1641), 733].
 Some cardinals were already on their way to Rome at the time of his death, believing that one of his crises had already been fatal.
-The Cardinals who were already in Rome had already begun their intrigues, even though the Pope was still alive.
-(Conclavi, 516) Messengers were sent out to various cardinals, informing them that there would soon be a Conclave.
+The Cardinals who were already in Rome had already begun their intrigues, even though the Pope was still alive (Conclavi, 516).
+Messengers were sent out to various cardinals, informing them that there would soon be a Conclave.
 Cardinal Francesco Sforza (Papal Governor of the Romagna) and Cardinal Monte (Papal Legate in Florence) arrived in Rome even before the Pope had died.

 A di 15 d' ottobre 1591 Martedi, circa dodici ore sino all' hore ventidue, il Papa cominciò a peggiorare in modo, che bisognò raccomandar l' anima.
 La domenica antecedente parimente gli fu raccomandata l' anima, e la notte seguente.
 Il Mercordi veniente cioò ad hore sette della notte seguente a detto giorno passò da questa a miglior vita il nostro Santissimo Padre Gregorio XIV..
 Gia in questa lunga sua infermità S. Santità nello spazio di 23 giorni, che stette ammalato, più volte si era communicate ed ultimamente alli cinque del predetto mese d' Ottobre ebbe l' oglio santo, ed è morto santamente, sicche piamente si puole credere, che sia andato dritto dritto in Paradiso, e cosi sia.
 (Laemmer, Meletemetum, 234-235).